fredzhang7/Automation-AutoHotkey/README.md

 All script below requires you to press a key to run the script, and a key to pause the script.
 Read the README.md in each separate file!!!

-If you run into any problems, email me at `freddyzhang666@gmail.com`
+If you run into any problems, please email me at `freddyzhang666@gmail.com`.
+Thank you for visiting my repository =D